InserirAquiNome/crypto/full_node.md

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/full_node2.png "Logo Title Text 1")

-It's note an expensive hardware.
+It's not an expensive hardware.
 Only a $35 hardware + power adapter + sdcard + USB memory stick.
+And there it is, everything we need to guarantee our financial sovereignty!

 In meanwhile I am listening some music on it, just waiting to full sync my node.

 I think will also configure tor on it!

 I will leave some link about that.

 ## Tor setup